walkerstack/Groundwork/README.md

 - Production hosting with preview links and custom domains
 - API + typed SDKs, OpenAPI spec, and webhooks
 - Multi-tenant, RBAC, and billing built in
-- Built with Next.js, TypeScript, Prisma, Supabase, Upstash, and Stripe
+- Built with Next.js, TypeScript, Prisma, Supabase, Trigger.dev, and Stripe

 ## Getting Started